Probing the nature of dark matter with accreted globular cluster streams: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

+We thank the referee for helpful comments and suggestions.
 It is a pleasure to thank P.~J. Teuben for help with \texttt{NEMO} stellar toolbox software, and R.~G. Carlberg for extremely useful discussion.
 KM \& MV acknowledge useful discussions with the ``Stellar Halos group'' of Department of Astronomy (University of Michigan), and the hospitality received at the LCTP (University of Michigan) where part of this work was performed.
-MV is supported by NASA-ATP awards NNX15AK79G and 80NSSC20K0509.
+MV is supported by NASA-ATP awards NNX15AK79G and 80NSSC20K0509 and a Catalyst grant from the Michigan Institute for Computational Discovery and Engineering (MICDE).
 KF and KM acknowledge support from the $\rm{Vetenskapsr\mathring{a}de}$t (Swedish Research Council) through contract No. 638-2013-8993 and the Oskar Klein Centre for Cosmoparticle Physics.
 KF acknowledges support from the Jeff and Gail Kodosky Endowed Chair in Physics at the University of Texas, Austin.
 She further acknowledges support from DoE grant DE- SC007859 and the LCTP at the University of Michigan.